aws-samples/eks-workshop/content/beginner/190_fsx_lustre/launching-fsx.md

                 ]
             }
         ]
     }
+    EOF
     ```

-2. Create the policy.
+3. Create the policy.
 ```
     aws iam create-policy \
         --policy-name Amazon_FSx_Lustre_CSI_Driver \
         --policy-document file://fsx-csi-driver.json
 ```
-    *Take note of the policy Amazon Resource Name (ARN) that is returned.*

-3. Create a Kubernetes service account for the driver and attach the policy to the service account.
+4. Create a Kubernetes service account for the driver and attach the policy to the service account.
 Replacing the ARN of the policy with the ARN returned in the previous step.
     ```
     eksctl create iamserviceaccount \
         --region $AWS_REGION \
         --name fsx-csi-controller-sa \
         --namespace kube-system \
         --cluster $CLUSTER_NAME \
-        --attach-policy-arn arn:aws:iam::<111122223333:policy/Amazon_FSx_Lustre_CSI_Driver> \
+        --attach-policy-arn arn:aws:iam::$ACCOUNT_ID:policy/Amazon_FSx_Lustre_CSI_Driver \
         --approve
     ```